sainimohit23/YOLOv3-Counter-Strike-Global-Offensive/README.md

 To know more about issues and the YOLOv3 implementation that I used, refer to [qqwweee/keras-yolo3](https://github.com/qqwweee/keras-yolo3).
-To learn the implementation of annotations tool watch this tutorial  [mark-jay-yolo](https://www.youtube.com/watch?v=PyjBd7IDYZs&list=PLX-LrBk6h3wSGvuTnxB2Kj358XfctL4BM).
+To learn the implementation of annotations tool, watch this tutorial  [mark-jay-yolo](https://www.youtube.com/watch?v=PyjBd7IDYZs&list=PLX-LrBk6h3wSGvuTnxB2Kj358XfctL4BM).

 ---